-The Break Beam Sensor System, referred to elsewhere in this manual as 'BBSS' is used to detect when a paintball is ready to be fired from the GEO3.1.
-If no paintball is ready then the BBSS will inhibit the GEO3.1 from firing.
-This prevents the GEO3.1 from "chopping" paintballs that are not fully loaded into the marker.
+The Break Beam Sensor System, referred to elsewhere in this manual as 'BBSS' is used to detect when a paintball is ready to be fired from the GEO3.5.
+If no paintball is ready then the BBSS will inhibit the GEO3.5 from firing.
+This prevents the GEO3.5 from "chopping" paintballs that are not fully loaded into the marker.1

-To switch off the BBSS, press and hold the a button for 0.5 seconds (SEE FIGURE 4A).
-The BBSS indicator on the top right of the LCD will change from (enabled) to (disabled).
+To switch off the BBSS, press and hold the a button for 0.5 seconds (see figure 4A).
+The BBSS indicator on the top right of the LCD will change from c (enabled) to c (disabled).

-To switch the BBSS back on, press and hold the a button for 0.5 second.
-The indicator will change back to a.
+To switch the BBSS back on, press and hold the \triangle button for 0.5 seconds.
+The indicator will change back to \bigcirc .